As the leaves turn colour and our feathered friends head south for the winter, I’m reminded of some awesome factoids of Canadian Geese.

 When a goose gets sick or is wounded and heads to the fields below, two other geese immediately fall out of formation and follow it down to help and protect it.
 In fact, they stay with it until it is either able to fly again or is dead.
 Then, they launch back on their own or with another formation to eventually catch back up with their team.

 Take Away: We all have work, and we’re all busy.
 But when someone is overloaded, drop whatever you’re doing to help them out (even if they haven’t asked for it).
-The reason we do this is simple.
-The person you help today may be the person you need help from on that fateful day when a hand grenade rolls into your office.
+The reason you should do this is simple.
+The person you help today may be the person you need help from tomorrow.